theo2612/NewObsidian/docs/Certifications and courses/Security+/Flash cards.md

 ## ABAC
 Attribute Based Access Control combines many different parameters to determine if a user has access to a resource.
 ## RBAC
-Role Based Access Control assign rights and permissions based on the role of a user.
+Role Based Access Control assign rights and permissions based on the role of a user in an operating sytsem.
 These roles are usually assigned by group
 ## Prepending
 Prepending adds information before a domain name in an attempt to fool the victim into visiting a website managed by the attacker.
 ## Disassociation